All the Sun Princess Dining Options – So Many Choices, So Little Time

 Chocolate Lava Cake at Love by Brito

-In place of coffee with our dessert, I opted for the Espresso My Love cocktail and my daughter tried the Strawberry Love Potion cocktail, both of which paired quite well with all that chocolate.
+In place of coffee with our dessert, I opted for the Espresso My Love cocktail, while my daughter tried the Strawberry Love Potion cocktail, both of which paired quite well with all that chocolate.

 Cocktails with dessert at Love by Brito on the Sun Princess